 Note : These covered area and open paddock are in square meter

 - Goat is hardy, sure-footed small ruminants.
-They prefer to browse different kind of fodder.
+They prefer to browse different kinds of fodder.

 - goats can be fed with kitchen wastes, grains of the kitchen, which can save 10 % feeding cost.
 They don’t prefer to eat stale food.

-- They prefer nibbling so feed and fodder should be provided at small quantities and at least 3-4 times in a day.
+- They prefer nibbling so feed and fodder should be provided in small quantities and at least 3-4 times a day.

 - General management tips

-- Healthy goat of a good breed is of prime importance for a profitable goat farming.
+- Healthy goat of a good breed is of prime importance for profitable goat farming.

 - Good quality green fodder and green balanced feed will enhance productivity.

-- Keep the breeding buck separately from doe and kids.
+- Keep the breeding buck separately from the doe and kids.

 - Castrate all the male goats which are not selected for breeding at the age of 2-4 weeks.

 1. Good breed

 11 Thing to be remembered while Selection of breeding stock

 - For selectiong breeding buck testicles should be fully developed.